Table of Contents

 The City of Oakland produced an ADU report that contains a literature review, information on demographics and housing trends in the city, a review of Oakland’s current ADU regulations, a projection of the City’s ADU potential, a finance section, and information solicited from community members.

 San Francisco ADU Handbook

-San Francisco developed a comprehensive “Accessory Dwelling Unit Handbook” which provides detailed information about ADU regulations, financing, and design.
+The San Francisco Planning Department sponsored the development of a comprehensive “Accessory Dwelling Unit Handbook,” prepared by OpenScope Studio.
+This handbook provides detailed information about ADU regulations, financing, and design.
 It is important to note that the content of this handbook is now outdated and does not reflect the requirements of the 2019 legislation passed at the state and local level.

 San Mateo County: One Stop Shop Program

 San Mateo County, Hello Housing, and the Cities of East Palo Alto, Pacifica, and Redwood City partnered to launch this program.
 Participating homeowners receive no-cost support from Hello Housing with the design, permitting, and project management involved with building an ADU.

 Habitat for Humanity Monterey Bay partners with the City of Santa Cruz, Santa Cruz County, and Senior Network Services to operate the My House My Home Program, which builds affordable ADUs for low income senior homeowners in the area.

 Santa Cruz County partners with a local bank to implement the County’s ADU Forgivable Loan Program, which offers loans up to $40,000 to homeowners who rent the ADU to low-income households at affordable rents for up to 20 years.
 The loan is forgiven after 20 years if the ADU has been rented with this restriction.